Adílio (footballer, born 1956): Club career

-Born in Rio de Janeiro, he was a talented midfielder, who played for Flamengo between 1975 and 1987, during the most glorious years in the history of the Gávea club.
-During those years, he won virtually every competition he played in: the Rio State Championship in 1978, 1979 (twice), 1981 and 1986; the Brasileiro Série A in 1980, 1982, 1983 and 1987; the 1981 Libertadores Cup (Flamengo's first), and the Intercontinental Cup, when he scored one of the goals of Flamengo's 3–0 victory against England's Liverpool.
-Adílio played 181 Série A games for Flamengo, scoring 26 goals, and played 11 Série A games for Coritiba, without scoring a goal.
+Born in Rio de Janeiro, he was a talented midfielder who played for Flamengo between 1975 and 1987, and was a key part of the club's golden generation.
+During those years, he won virtually every competition he played in: the Rio State Championship in 1978, 1979 (twice), 1981 and 1986; the Brasileiro Série A in 1980, 1982, 1983 and 1987; the 1981 Libertadores Cup (Flamengo's first), and the Intercontinental Cup, when he scored one of the goals of Flamengo's 3–0 victory against Liverpool.
+Adílio played 181 Série A matches for Flamengo, scoring 26 goals, and played 11 Série A games for Coritiba, without scoring a goal.

-Adílio also played for Coritiba in 1987 and 1988, Barcelona de Guayaquil of Ecuador, in 1989, Alianza Lima of Peru, in 1991 and 1992, and Borussia Fulda of Germany in 1996, besides some smaller clubs in Rio de Janeiro state, like América de Três Rios in 1994, Barreira in 1995 and in 1996, Friburguense in 1996 and Barra Mansa in 1997.
-He played for Itumbiara in 1991, Santos-ES in 1993, and Bacabal and Serrano in 1995.
+After leaving Flamengo, Adílio had spells with clubs in Brazil, Peru, Ecuador and Germany, including Coritiba, Barcelona de Guayaquil, Alianza Lima and Borussia Fulda.

-Having played 611 matches for Flamengo, Adílio is the player with third most appearances for the club.
+Having played 611 matches for Flamengo, Adílio ranked third in all-time appearances for the club.